pschlesiEspace/KubernetesJenkinsTutorial/README.md

 # CI/CD using Docker/Kubernetes &amp; Jenkins Tutoral

-A Jenkins Tutorial with Kubernetes
+A Jenkins Tutorial
+with Kubernetes & Docker